SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding: Experiment Setup

-The speech module of AlignNet is a 3-layer Transformer encoder where each layer has a hidden size of~768 and~12 self-attention heads.
-The language module has the same configuration as BERT$_{\mathrm{BASE}}$ and its parameters are initialized from the pre-trained BERT$_\mathrm{BASE}$ parameters released by~\citet{devlin2019bert}.
+The speech module of SPLAT is a 3-layer Transformer encoder where each layer has a hidden size of~768 and~12 self-attention heads.
+The language module is directly initialized from the pre-trained BERT$_{\mathrm{BASE}}$ released by~\citet{devlin2019bert}.